afrinadaud/Driver-Drowiness-Detection/README.md

 ## How to run it?

 Image Detection
-1. Choose to record your own alarm or use a default one.
+1. Run the Drowsiness_Detection_3.ipynb
-2.
+2. Choose to record your own alarm or use a default one

 ## Result